riraccuia/pig/README.md

 ### Configuration File

-The configuration file uses TOML format.
+The configuration file uses TOML format and provides a more structured approach to configuration:

 | Setting | Type | Description | Default |
 |---------|------|-------------|---------|